 Hawai’i has just proclaimed all sharks are protected from fishing, yet sharks rely on healthy fish and coral reefs to survive.
 With Hawaiian cultural leaders, In Defense of Animals, The Dark Hobby and local activists we are calling for a complete halt to commercial. collection and export of reef fish.”David McGuire, Director Shark Stewards

-The State Board of Land and Resource Management, (BLMR) through a political punt, has de facto approved an Environmental Assessment report submitted by the mainland corporate pet lobby to continue collecting fish in the Western Hawai’i Reef Management Area along the Kona coast.
-This EA lacks adequate baseline data and regurgitates a flawed study that has been previously rejected by the BLMR.
+The State Board of Land and Natural Resources, (BLNR) through a political punt, has de facto approved an Environmental Assessment report submitted by the mainland corporate pet lobby to continue collecting fish in the Western Hawai’i Reef Management Area along the Kona coast.
+This EA lacks adequate baseline data and regurgitates a flawed study that has been previously rejected by the BLNR.
 Using nets, sticks and other methods, these collectors are harming the reef itself as well as altering the balance among species on the reefs, all for entertainment.
 Fish can be bred in captivity to satisfy the aquarium hobbyist’s thirst, and in many cases most of these animals simply cannot survive in a glass prison.

-With local Hawaiian leaders, the undersigned call upon the BLMR to reject any newly proposed permits and phase out all existing collection permits in the West Hawaii Regional Fisheries Management Area of Kona.
+With local Hawaiian leaders, the undersigned call upon the BLNR to reject any newly proposed permits and phase out all existing collection permits in the West Hawaii Regional Fisheries Management Area of Kona.